What happened?

 -

-An ANP, Sally, overheard this and asked Tom if he’d like to take a break while she prepped the patient for surgery.
+An ANP, Sally, overheard this and asked Tom if he’d like to take 5 minutes while she prepped the patient for surgery.

 -

 Tom was grateful for the break as his hands were shaking.
-Tom stepped away for 5 minutes before he returned to help Sally prep his patient for surgery.
+Tom stepped away for 5 minutes before he returned to help Sally prepare his patient for surgery.

 -